matthewpalmer/matthewpalmer.github.io/_posts/2015-01-21-getting-started-and-understanding-things-iphone.markdown

 ---
 layout: post
-title: Getting Started with Things for iPhone
+title: My Thoughts on Getting Started with Things for iPhone
 category: ios

 excerpt: "Things is a powerful GTD and Todo app for iPhone, but it can be a little daunting at first."